CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 The NIH will not accept duplicate or highly overlapping applications under review at the same time, per [NIH Grants Policy Statement Section 2.3.7.4 Submission of Resubmission Application](//grants.nih.gov/grants/guide/url_redirect.php?id=82415).
 This means that the NIH will not accept:

 -   A new (A0) application that is submitted before issuance of the summary statement from the review of an overlapping new (A0) or resubmission (A1) application.
 -   A resubmission (A1) application that is submitted before issuance of the summary statement from the review of the previous new (A0) application.
 -   An application that has substantial overlap with another application pending appeal of initial peer review (see [NIH Grants Policy Statement 2.3.9.4 Similar, Essentially Identical, or Identical Applications](//grants.nih.gov/grants/guide/url_redirect.php?id=82423)).

-# Section IV.
+## Section IV.
 Application and Submission Information

-### # 1\.
+## 1\.
 Requesting an Application Package

 The application forms package specific to this opportunity must be accessed through ASSIST, Grants.gov Workspace or an institutional system-to-system solution.
 Links to apply using ASSIST or Grants.gov Workspace are available in Part 1 of this NOFO.
 See your administrative office for instructions if you plan to use an institutional system-to-system solution.

-### # 2\.
+## 2\.
 Content and Form of Application Submission

 It is critical that applicants follow the instructions in the Research (R) Instructions in the [How to Apply - Application Guide](https://grants.nih.gov/grants/guide/url_redirect.php?id=82400) except where instructed in this notice of funding opportunity to do otherwise.
 Conformance to the requirements in the Application Guide is required and strictly enforced.
 Applications that are out of compliance with these instructions may be delayed or not accepted for review.

-Letter of Intent
+#### Letter of Intent

 Although a letter of intent is not required, is not binding, and does not enter into the review of a subsequent application, the information that it contains allows IC staff to estimate the potential review workload and plan the review.

 By the date listed in

 # Part 1.
 Overview Information

 , prospective applicants are asked to submit a letter of intent that includes the following information:

 -   Descriptive title of proposed activity
 -   Name(s), address(es), and telephone number(s) of the PD(s)/PI(s)
 -   Names of other key personnel
 -   Participating institution(s)
 -   Number and title of this funding opportunity

 The letter of intent should be sent to:

-Mahua Mukhopadhyay, PhD
-Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD)
-Telephone: 301-435-6886
+NCATS Letters of Intent
+301-827-9549
-Email: [\[email protected\]](/cdn-cgi/l/email-protection#28455d434047584945684549414406464140064f475e)
+[\[email protected\]](/cdn-cgi/l/email-protection#1e707d7f6a6d727b6a6a7b6c6d717877706a7b706a5e737f77723070777630797168)

-### # Page Limitations
+#### Page Limitations

 All page limitations described in the [How to Apply- Application Guide](https://grants.nih.gov/grants/how-to-apply-application-guide.html) and the [Table of Page Limits](https://grants.nih.gov/grants/guide/url_redirect.php?id=61134) must be followed.